Astro-5444/ELA2.0_Arms_Chatbot/README.md

 ```

 This sets up your ROS 2 workspace and starts the ESP32 node, which listens for joint angle commands and moves the motors accordingly.

+*The file `ESP32_Code.ino` contains the firmware that runs on the ESP32 microcontroller.
+It listens for commands from the ROS node and moves the servo motors accordingly.*

 Then in the **same terminal**, run: